Oklahoma City, OK

 The Lunch Box Special is the only way the restaurant serves cooked items at lunch, but there are four choices for the way they cook the meat, and several choices of meat for each one.
 The one shown above is the Teriyaki Salmon, which is my favorite.
-I am almost at the point of saying this is better than the one at Tokyo, although at Tokyo I definitely give a higher rating to the side dishes.
+I am at the point of saying that the salmon is better than at Tokyo Restaurant, although at Tokyo I definitely give a higher rating to the side dishes.
 The side dishes here are all good, and consist of edamame, shumai (shrimp dumpling), sushi, and rice (the sushi is California roll).
 A salad and miso also come with the meal (as they have with all meals that I have ordered here).

-The salmon here tends toward a white color rather than red, but it is cooked very well and has a very good teriyaki sauce.
-I would not say the salmon is “fresh” (I think this is only truly the case in the Pacific Northwest) but it is good quality.
+The salmon here started out as a rarther white color, but has become more red recently as salmon should be.
+It is cooked very well and has a very good teriyaki sauce.
+I would not say the salmon is “fresh” (I think this is only truly the case in the Pacific Northwest) but it is good quality and flavorful.

 I want to alert readers that the restaurant does not bring wasabi for the sushi, and you have to ask for it if you want it.
 In fact, it took a couple of visits before I realized that I wanted it because otherwise the California roll (served on the box lunches) tasted bland to me.